jxc136/CV/README.md

 </div>
 <br>

 **Summary**: Full-stack Javascript and Ruby developer with 8 years of business marketing experience and a recent graduate of a software development bootcamp.
 Strong technical skills and ability to work effectively in agile development teams.
+Currently working as a volunteer Software Developer at ADHD UK

 **Objective**: To obtain a full-stack software developer role in an agile development team, where I can leverage my technical skills, problem-solving abilities, and project management skills to deliver high-quality software.
 <br />